 It is on the National Register of Historic Places.
 It is located at 113 West Seventh Avenue.
 Just park your car and walk right up to it.

 Windermere is a pleasant and peaceful place to spend a day; you won't feel like speeding through this pretty little town.

 Very few tourists venture off the paved road into the unknown of the dirt trails that lead off through the tree canopies to who knows where.

 That's CIA as in Culinary Institute of America.
 This quaint restaurant has an Orlando address but is really in Gotha, a small village west of Orlando near Windermere.

-There were no restaurants back then, as I recall, only the large century old ramshackle Gotha Country Store where you could get a beef jerky or a Twinkie or a saran wrapped sandwich.
+There were no restaurants back then, only the large century old ramshackle Gotha Country Store where you could get a beef jerky, Twinkie, or saran wrapped sandwich.